 Referenced/played with when Escargon was pretending to be Dedede, and kept ending his sentences with "degesu zoy".

 Kirby himself doesn't say anything other than "Poyo!"
 At least while he isn't using any absorbed power.
-(He can say his own name too, and can also say "suika", Japanese for watermelon, Kirby's Trademark Favourite Food in the anime.
+(He can say his own name too, and can also say "suika", Japanese for watermelon, Kirby's Trademark Favorite Food in the anime.
 He also says Dedede's name at one point.)

 In World Destruction, Toppi, a bear-tribe mercenary, adds "kuma" or bear to the end of his sentences.
 He claims that it is how he shows his racial pride.